J-HangarSpace

 On November 20, 2015, a 6.9 billion yen contract was signed between the Ministry of Defense and Mitsubishi Heavy Industries for the building of a prototype, based on the SH-60K, that was to have been delivered in February 2018.

 The first visible result of MHI’s delayed efforts came with the appearance of a prototype, provisionally designated the XSH-60L but permanently given the serial 8501, in October 2020.
 Although specific details of its improvements and modifications are unknown, the logical conclusion was that the former SH-60JKai/USH-60K (8901) was modified to save time and money.
 This aircraft was most recently utilized for research into potential UH-60J upgrades, before the decision was taken to gradually make SAR operations entirely a Japan Coast Guard and, when necessary, JASDF task.
-For the time being, the two pairs of then and now photos below and this image (link) offer external comparisons.
+The two pairs of then and now photos below and this image (link) offer external comparisons.

 (Photo [8901 at Akeno, Nov.
 2018]: Hunini via Wikimedia Commons)